-Crispy tortilla chips, smoked sausage, a mix of peppers and onions drowned in beer cheese sauce.
-For a main dish or easy appetizer, smoked sausage nachos are not your ordinary finger food.
+Crispy tortilla chips, smoked sausage, a mix of peppers, and onions drowned in beer cheese sauce.
+For the main dish or easy appetizer, smoked sausage nachos are not your ordinary finger food.

 I was looking around for some Midwest favorites to remake for Mitten Movie Night.
 That’s when I came across this article: 52 Comfort Foods All Midwesterners Know.
 Even as a Midwesterner, there were loads of recipes in here I had never even heard of.
 One that immediately jumped out to me on the list was Beer and Brat Nachos from Taste of Home.

 A NACHO RECIPE LOADED WITH MEAT THEN COVERED IN BEER CHEESE?
 Yeah, that sounds good.
 For this nacho recipe, I swapped out the bratwurst and made it even simpler with cooked smoked sausage.
 Then made a simple recipe for beer cheese sauce and we are on our way to tasty town.